 By understanding Behavioral Economics and utilizing the right soft skills, sales professionals can positively influence the financial well-being of their prospects and clients.
-They can help prospects and clients overcome hidden obstacles and lead them to action by helping them in Others, executive producer of the HPN University, and co-producer of Trustworthy Selling.
+They can help them overcome hidden obstacles and lead them to action by guiding them through the daunting financial decision-making process.

+Joey Davenport, CLU, CLF, is President of the Hoopis Performance Network (HPN) in Chicago.
+He has over 20 years of experience in financial services as a top producer, manager, entrepreneur, and international speaker.
+Davenport is co-author of the #1 bestselling book, The Power of Coaching: Engaging Excellence in Others, executive producer of the HPN University, and co-producer of Trustworthy Selling.
 He is Past President of NAIFA Chicago and a graduate of NAIFA's Leadership in Life Institute.
 He can be reached at joey@hoopis.com.

-Joey Davenport is President of the Hoopis Performance Network (HPN) in Chicago.
-He has over 20 years of experience in financial services as a top producer, manager, entrepreneur, and international speaker.
-Davenport is co-author of the #1 bestselling book, that improve the effectiveness and productivity of sales professionals and field managers in the financial services industry.
-Schmidt earned a B.A. in Anthropology and Sociology-based Human Relations from Connecticut College and an M.B.A. from the UMass Isenberg School.
-She can be reached at sschmidt@limra.com.